enkidevs/curriculum/javascript/javascript-playground-questions/js-iterate-over-object-values/js-iterate-over-object-values.md

   country: 'England'
 };
 ```

-Can you write a program that iterates over each element and prints them out?

 To achieve this, you can use the following concepts:
 - variable creation `person = { name:'Alan', age:...}`